 The Writings of Sam

-It came to pass that we brothers arose the next morning and prepared the animals to transport father’s wealth to the House of Laban that following late afternoon.
-I arose first though my moorings were off as the wine I drank was prepared in its strength.
+It came to pass that we, the sons of Lehi, arose the next morning and prepared the animals to transport father’s wealth to the House of Laban for that following late afternoon.
+I arose first; though, my moorings were off as the wine I drank was prepared in its strength.
 I preferred it to the water, but not to such a strong mix.
-Never did we partake of strong drinks in my fathers house save when Lemuel prepared or procured the wine.
-My brother took liberty to obtain it in its strength because of mother’s absence.
+Never did we partake of strong drinks in my father’s house save when Lemuel prepared or procured the wine.
+My brother took the liberty to obtain it in its strength because of Mother’s absence.
 Father indulged in wine in his youth and mother has not allowed strong drink since father stopped indulging–well before our births.

-I fear I enjoy wine as much as father, which is why I swore off of it thenceforth in its strength.
-A little wine keeps the water healthy.
+I fear I enjoy wine as much as Father, which is why I swore off of it thenceforth in its strength.
+However, a little wine keeps the water healthy.

 “When the transaction involves gold,” Laman began, “I am sure of its purpose!
 With two chests of gold and valuables, Laban is sure to agree.”
 He grabbed Nephi by the shoulder and patted his head.
 Nephi appeared to flush with color as if he had received the wedding kiss from the maiden of his dreams!

 It is not the custom for young men and women to mingle as such, but this was a special case for us.
 We had thought never to see them again.
-Hannah was my childhood friend and the object of my thoughts mush afterwards.
+Hannah was my childhood friend and the object of my thoughts much afterward.
 She, of all women, captured my mind more than any woman could!
-I forebear speaking of her in detail out of respect for her, yet she was and is my best friend.
+I forbear speaking of her in detail out of respect for her, yet she was and is my best friend.
 Spending time with them occupied the best of the morning as we updated them on all that had happened.

 Joshua and Zenos were astonished that Laban had sent his guard after Laman, but their report about the happenings in the city were just as astonishing.
 Public debates had started in the streets about Babylon and Egypt and more prophets and “strange ones” were imprisoned.